 The Nu TIMS was installed at PCIGR in November 2014 and was first TIMS commercially produced by Nu Instruments Ltd. (UK).
 It was designed as part of a collaborative research and development partnership between PCIGR and Nu that aims to improve analytical techniques and instrument design for the benefit of the scientific community.

-The Nu TIMS is equipped with the variable dispersion multi-collector technology to improve the versatility and overall performance of this long established analytical technique.
-This newly designed TIMS combines advances in filament assembly, with ease of use and high precision.
-The Nu TIMS utilizes a patented Zoom lens system to ensure perfect peak alignment without the requirement of moving the detectors.
-It is equipped with an ion-counting mini Daly and an ion counter capable of precise measurement of small samples and low abundance isotopes, providing the ultimate in stability and dynamic range.
+The Nu TIMS is equipped with variable dispersion multi-collector technology to improve the versatility and overall performance of this long established analytical technique.
+Combining advances in filament assembly, ease of use and high precision, the Nu TIMS uses a patented Zoom lens system to ensure perfect peak alignment without needing to move the detectors.
+The Nu TIMS is equipped with an ion-counting mini Daly and an ion counter capable of precisely measuring small samples and low abundance isotopes, and so provides ultimate stability and dynamic range.

 We are also experimenting with analyses with much smaller sample loads, down to <10ng for Sr and <20ng for Nd.

-Since PCIGR was established in January, 2002, and through Sept 2015 the UBC U-Pb group has produced: more than 6000 U-Pb isotope dilution analyses from in excess of 1100 rock samples.
-More than 2000 sulphide mineral common Pb isotopic compositions and more than 2500 U-Pb standard and blank analyses.
+Since PCIGR was established in January 2002, and through to July 2018, the UBC U-Pb group has produced >6500 U-Pb isotope dilution analyses (from more than 1200 rock samples), >2400 sulphide mineral common Pb isotopic compositions, and >2600 U-Pb standard and blank analyses.